What Is Prayer?: Understanding the Meaning, Purpose, and Power of Prayer

 Billie Jo Youmans

-Billie Jo Youmans is a Digital Content Editor and Writer for Inspiration.org who is awed by the privilege of serving the Lord Jesus Christ.
-She rejoices in the goodness of the God who longs to be known as a friend by all, and she relishes the opportunity to turn eyes toward Him on a daily basis.
-Learn more at https://heartsongministry.net/
+Billie Jo Youmans is a Christian writer who is genuinely awed by the privilege of serving the Lord Jesus Christ.
+She rejoices in the goodness of a God who longs to be known as a friend—and she relishes every opportunity to turn eyes toward Him.
+Billie Jo writes for Inspiration Ministries and serves the Lord through Heartsong Ministry.

 Related Articles